 As I walk to the bed, my mobile phone buzzes.
 It is a Facebook notification.
 My neighbour from the balcony has updated his Facebook status and tagged me as well.

 His update reads- Predicted right for the 37th time.
 He gets lucky tonight!

 P.S: We seem to be one of the lucky couples.
-I know one that send an Outlook Calendar invite to each other when they want to make love.
+I know the one that sends an Outlook Calendar to invite to each other when they want to make love.